djbulsink/panasonic_ac/README.md

 # Panasonic Comfort Cloud HA component

 A home assistant custom climate component to control Panasonic airconditioners and heatpumps.

 This component uses the library `pcomfortcloud`

 https://github.com/lostfields/python-panasonic-comfort-cloud

 ## Usage
-Copy climate.py and manifest.json to the `custom_components/panasonic_ac/` folder.
-And add the following configuration in `configuration.yml`
+- Copy `__init__.py`, `climate.py`, and `manifest.json` to the `custom_components/panasonic_ac/` folder.
+- Add the following configuration in `configuration.yml`

+As an alternative, you can also install the component via the [Home Assistant Community Store (HACS)](https://custom-components.github.io/hacs/) by adding it manually.

 ```yaml
 climate: